< 1 Min Read

 With concerns rising about the quality of American education at the time, President Ronald Reagan challenged businesses to come up with creative ways to engage students academically.
 Arthur Gunther, Pizza Hut’s then-president, took this challenge to heart (and stomach).

-Early in his life, Gunther’s son struggled with reading because of some eye problems he had.
+Early in his life, Gunther’s son struggled with reading because of vision challenges.
 So the pizza mogul dreamt up a program to encourage children to read more books.
 Book It! was born.

 The program rewarded students with certificates, stickers, buttons and single-topping personal pan pizzas just for reading books.
 Days after its 1985 launch, the program was a nationwide phenomenon with 7 million children participating.
 By 2014, more than 14 million students across 620,000 classrooms were part of the Book It! family.